lbeckman314/liambeckman.com/code/matrix/index.md

 Click the tar.gz or zip buttons at the top of the page to download a tar.gz or .zip compressed directory.

-Or copy and paste the following command into the temrinal to have it download it for you!
+Or copy and paste the following command into the terminal to have it download it for you!

 ```shell
 wget http://www.liambeckman.com/pkgs/matrix/matrix.tar.gz